Iraqi Islamic Party

 The Iraqi Islamic Party is the largest Sunni Islamist political party in Iraq as well as the most prominent member of the Iraqi Accord Front political coalition.
-It was part of the government of Prime Minister Nouri al-Maliki and is part of the current government of Haider al-Abadi since 2014.
+It was part of the government of Prime Minister Nouri al-Maliki and was part of the government of Haider al-Abadi from 2014–2018.
 Osama Tawfiq al-Tikriti succeeded Vice-President Tariq al-Hashimi as the party's secretary-general on 24 May 2009, who was succeeded in July 2011 by Ayad al-Samarrai.

 The IIP evolved out of the Muslim Brotherhood movement, and was banned from 1961 during Iraqi nationalist rule, something which continued throughout the reign of the Pan-Arab Ba'ath Party right up to the invasion of Iraq in 2003.
 Like the Muslim Brotherhood, the IIP's religious rather than ethno-political ideology made the party systematically incompatible under the Iraqi governments between 1961 and 2003.

 During the 1970s, the IIP began operating in exile in Great Britain and published a newspaper called Dar al-Salam.
 Iyad al-Samara'i was elected to serve as secretary-general.